Localization, metabelian groups, and the isomorphism problem: Introduction

-In a recent paper \cite{BMO1} entitled ``A new look at finitely generated metabelian groups'' we outlined a number of ideas for exploring finitely generated metabelian groups.
-These ideas arise from several seemingly different sources - algebraic geometry, algebraic number theory, combinatorial group theory and commutative algebra.
-Here we will concentrate on some of the details which involve localization and completions that were only briefly sketched in that paper.
-These completions take the form introduced in the important work of J. P. Levine \cite{Levine1}.
+In a recent paper \cite{BMO1}, entitled ``A new look at finitely generated metabelian groups'', we outlined a number of ideas for exploring finitely generated metabelian groups.
+These ideas arise from several seemingly different sources - algebraic geometry, algebraic number theory, combinatorial group theory and constructive commutative algebra.
+Here we will provide some of the details briefly sketched in that paper and discuss and describe some additional theorems that our first paper has given rise to.

-In 1935 W. Magnus proved that free groups are residually nilpotent.
-He used this theorem to deduce that an $n$-generator group, $n< \infty$, with the same lower central sequence as a free group of rank $n$, is free.
-D. Segal proved that a finitely generated metabelian group contains a subgroup of finite index which is residually nilpotent \cite{Segal}.
-The question arises as to whether certain residually nilpotent groups can be classified in terms of their lower central sequences.
-This suggests a possible approach to the Isomorphism Problem for finitely generated metabelian groups, one of the most tantalizing open problems in the study of finitely generated solvable groups.
-In large part, our work germinates from this insight.
-This program is outlined briefly in \cite{BMO1}.
+We have chosen in this paper to take a purely combinatorial view of our work.
+In the third paper of this series we will take a more homological, functorial approach using localization of groups, providing an alternative approach to the material which we hope will lead to further understanding.